realworldocaml/book/en/17-packaging-and-build-systems.md

 # Packaging and Build Systems

-The OCaml toolchain and runtime is structured much like a C compiler, with several tools that operate over intermediate files, and finally link against a runtime.
-The outputs don't have to be just executables.
+The OCaml toolchain is structured much like a C compiler, with several tools that generate intermediate files and finally link against a runtime.
+The final outputs don't have to be just executables.
 Many people embed OCaml code as object files that are called from other applications, or even compile it to Javascript and other esoteric targets.
 Let's start by covering some of the standard OCaml tools, and then move on to some of the higher level methods for packaging and publishing your code online.

 ## The OCaml toolchain